Science & Research

 - Do not erase, overwrite, or use correction fluid or tape to correct errors.
 For all errors, draw a single line through an incorrect entry, write the correct entry nearby, date and initial.
 The correction should be written clearly, not obscuring any other data, and in a manner that would cause the data to be misinterpreted.
 Also, annotate the reason for the change, if it is not obvious.

 - Use only common abbreviations.
 The United States Pharmacopeia, General Notices, and the Official Methods of Analysis of AOAC INTERNATIONAL, Definition of Terms and Explanatory Notes, contain recognized scientific abbreviations.
-Clearly, explain any abbreviations that are unusual or would not reasonably expected to be known by anyone reviewing the worksheet (e.g. define them the first time they are used).
+Clearly, explain any abbreviations that are unusual or would not reasonably be expected to be known by anyone reviewing the worksheet (e.g. define them the first time they are used).

 - All measurements are made using metric terms (e.g. cm, gm).
 When applicable for comparison to label declarations, or the accepted convention for reporting the value, the final results can be converted to the English system (e.g. oz, lb).